girip11/postgresql_learning/postgresql_tutorial/stored_procedures/1_pgsql_blocks.md

   CASE
     WHEN first_name IS NULL THEN
-      RAISE exception 'First name of customer is null' USING MESSAGE = 'Customer not found';
+      RAISE exception 'First name of customer is null' USING HINT = 'Customer name should not be NULL';
     ELSE
       RAISE NOTICE 'First Name of customer with id % is %', customer_id, first_name;
   END CASE;
-END block
+END block;
 $$;
 ```